intermine/im-docs/docs/webapp/lists/list-upload.rst

       	primaryIdentifier = 'adh' or
       	secondaryIdentifier = 'adh';

 If this query returned results, that object is added to our list and we are done.

 If this query didn't return any results, we move on to the next step.

+.. note:

+You set a parameter, matchOnFirst="false", to always run all queries.

 "Bag Queries"
 ~~~~~~~~~~~~~~~~~~~